HackYourFuture/React/documentation/homework/W1-homework.md

 - Import the JSON code
 - Use the `map()` function to dynamically render components
-- Using CSS and conditional rendering, cross out the item if `done` is true
+- Using CSS (a conditional className) , cross out the item if `done` is true

 ## Extra materials to practice